 Charcuterie skewers are a fun way to change up a charcuterie board, and make it easier to serve.
 Have fun with it – use your favorite cheese, meats, and accompaniments!

 Buying the ingredients and making charcuterie skewers is pretty similar to making a charcuterie board.
-You’ll want to pick a couple of different kinds of meats, cheeses, pickled vegetables, olives, etc. For these charcuterie skewers I used:
+You’ll want to pick a couple of different kinds of meats, cheeses, pickled vegetables, olives, etc. You’ll also need some bamboo skewers or plastic skewers.
+You can find some fun festive skewers like these or these on Amazon!
+For these charcuterie skewers I used:

 Roasted Red Peppers

 I served these charcuterie skewers at a dinner party with friends on a cheese board, garnished with fresh rosemary and some festive (and fake) pine branches.
-I think adding a couple of piles of crackers, a bowl of jam or some spreadable option, and some nuts would also be wonderful additions!
+I think adding a couple of piles of crackers, small bowls of jam or some spreadable option, and some nuts would also be wonderful additions!

-These were definitely loved by everyone who had them – they were so nice to be able to just pick up and enjoy, without having to make an entire plate!
+These easy antipasto skewers were definitely loved by everyone who had them – they were so nice to be able to just pick up and enjoy, without having to make an entire plate!